benedictau1993/class-bingo/README.md

 ## Let's play Bingo!
+##### Benedict Au | Jan 2020

-This is a bingo sheet generator for the Terminal, rather than IPython.
+This is a bingo board generator for the Terminal, rather than IPython.
 It is written in Python 3.

-#### Package requirements
+#### Program requirements
+Pip install the following:
 - numpy
 - pandas
 - random